An Achievable Rate Region for 3-User Classical Quantum Broadcast Channel via Coset Codes

-Having described the POVM for decoder 1, we now turn to the POVMs for decoders 2 and 3.
-Since their constructions are essentially identical, we present only the POVM for decoder 2.
-Decoder 2 aims to decode the message $m_2=(m_{21},m_{22})$ corresponding to the codewords $U_2^n(A_2(m_{21}),m_{21})$ and $V_2^n(B_2(m_{22}),m_{22})$.
+\med\textit{Decoding POVM for Rxs $2$ and $3$}: Having described the decoding POVM for Rx $1$, we now turn to the decoding POVMs for Rx $2$ and Rx $3$.
+Since their constructions are essentially identical, we present only the decoding POVM for Rx $2$.
+Rx $2$ aims to decode the message $m_2=(m_{21},m_{22})$ corresponding to the codewords $u_2^n(a_2(\ulinem),m_{21})$ and $v_2^n(b_2(\ulinem),m_{22})$.
 We adopt the joint decoding strategy proposed in \cite{201206TIT_FawHaySavSenWil}.
 To this end, we first define the associated classical-quantum state